johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Upgrade Notice ==

-= 1.3.5 =
-Fixes an issue that removes table header content using update_field() while option "use header" is set to "no".
-* Fixes an issue with the update_post_metadata filter

-= 1.3.4 =
+= 1.3.6 =
-Fixes an issue that prevents the removal of table contents.
+* Fixes an issue when changing the field type of a field that already has content in the database.

 == Changelog ==

+= 1.3.6 =
+* Fixes an issue when changing the field type of a field that already has content in the database.

 = 1.3.5 =
 * Fixes an issue that removes table header content using update_field() while option "use header" is set to "no".